artyom-beilis/skyhopper/README.md

     - Full Screen - switch application to full screen
     - Maximal apparent magnitude of DSO objects to be displayed
     - Filtering of the Astronomical objects by type
-    - Status of geolocation and reload geolocation buttom
+    - Status of geolocation and reload geolocation button
     - Sensors information

 ## Constrols in Small Screen Mode